anoma/juvix-docs/docs/tutorials/learn.juvix.md

 any non-function type, e.g., `String`, `Bool` or `Nat`.
 The generated executable prints the result of evaluating `main`.

-All the examples we will showcase will be located in separate modules to showcase all dependencies used explicitly.
-Note that all the formatted Juvix code one sees in the tutorial is contained in one Juvix file with no imports.
-Hence when we `open` a module without importing, this is due to the fact that the opened module is already contained in the file.

 ## Data types and functions

 To see the type of an expression, use the `:type` REPL command: